github/india/README.md

 Stay tuned to what's happening with GitHub India by [following us on Twitter](https://twitter.com/GitHubIndia).

 You are also welcome to participate in GitHub Discussions on this repository.
 Please respect the [code of conduct](CODE_OF_CONDUCT.md) and be awesome to each other!

 ---

-## 🖊️ Contributing

-Contributions are welcome to certain parts of this repository.
-Check out the [CONTRIBUTING.md](CONTRIBUTING.md) file for further guidelines.

----